Food Trucks Events in Reno Tahoe

 Rev Up Your Appetite

-Get potsticker appetizers, a few street tacos from there, a cocktail from here, fish and chips from this one, and maybe an ice cream cone to top it all off.
-Try everything.
+Start with potsticker appetizers, grab a few street tacos sip on a handcrafted cocktail, enjoy crispy fish and chips, and finish with a creamy ice cream cone.
+Try it all.
 These mobile eateries make it possible for you to experience a culinary adventure with convenience and ease.

 What do you say?
 Let’s eat.